jhs67/gwitch/readme.md

 $ npm install

 # Run the app
-$ npm start
+$ npm run dev
 ```

-The app is developed using electron-forge and there is support for creating various
+The app is developed using electron-vite and there is support for creating various
 installer packages.
-Try `npm run make` to create the packages for your platform.
+Try `npm run build` to create the packages for your platform.

 ## Download